 Other HL7 members may be asked to attend to provide specific input regarding a particular issue.

-Guests (non HL7 members) are welcome to participate in the Work Group and are recognized as guests of HL7.
+Guests (non HL7 members) are welcome to participate in the WG or may be invited to a Committee and are recognized as guests of HL7.

-In keeping with the ANSI policy on openness, Guests may participate on all matters related to the development of HL7 specifications.
+In keeping with the ANSI policy on openness, Guests may participate on all matters related to the development of HL7 specifications; although they will typically only address specific questions in the course of a Committee meeting.

-Working Group Meetings
+Working Group Meetings (WGM)

-Meetings during Working Group Meetings (WGM) may be attended by any WGM registered attendee who wishes to participate.
+Meetings during WGMs may be attended by any registered WGM attendee who wishes to participate.

 Participants should introduce themselves and identify the nature of their affiliation with HL7.